 Heat your skillet over medium heat.
 Melt a thin layer or brush coconut oil on the bottom.
 When the oil is shimmering, pour the batter in 1/4 cup increments.
 I got about 3 pancakes per batch, but make them the size you prefer.

-Cook until you see bubbles form around the edges, about 1-2 minutes, placing the chopped chocolate onto the pancakes and pushing them down ever so slightly to get submerged.
+Cook until you see bubbles form around the edges, about 1-2 minutes, placing your desired toppings onto the pancakes and pushing them down ever so slightly to get submerged.
 Flip and cook for another minute or so until the cakes are golden brown on each side.

 Continue making pancakes until the batter is finished, placing them into the oven as needed.

-Serve with coconut oil, butter, maple syrup or if you're feeling decadent like the 5-year old me, a sprinkle of maple or coconut sugar and banana.
+Serve with coconut oil, butter, maple syrup or if you’re feeling decadent like the 5-year old me, a sprinkle of maple sugar for that delicious crunch.
 Enjoy!